amirabbasja/SNN-DDQN/README.md

 4. *train.py:* Performs the training process.
 Shouldn't be ran stand-alone.

 5. *utils.py:* Houses the utility functions necessary to keep the entire repo working.

+6. *resultAggregator.py:* Aggregates all training runs' results and processes them.
+    * Run with `--check_duplicate_config` flag followed by `--config <JSON string>` argument to check for duplicate configurations in all the previous runs.
+This helps us avoid running the same configuration twice.
+    * Run with `--upload_to_telegram` flag to upload all the results ina zip file to a telegram bot and send it to a specified chatID (*Bot's key and the chatID should be denoted in .env file*)